 Best for: Snorkeling enthusiasts, introductory diving, marine life observation, day trips from Langkawi.

-Island Hopping: Langkawi’s Archipelago Adventures
+Island Hopping: The Langkawi Archipelago

 Pulau Dayang Bunting: The Pregnant Maiden Island